bryanlin39/anagrams/README.md

 ## Description

 Anagram Checker is a web application that evaluates if two user-inputted strings are anagrams, palindromes, or antigrams.
-Access the webpage directly from https://bryanlin39.github.io/anagrams.
+Access the webpage directly from https://bryanlin39.github.io/anagrams or https://stark-reef-95483.herokuapp.com/.

 ## Setup/Installation Requirements